typesafehub/sbt-scala-milestone/README.md

 ```
 //remove once you are done with releasing against Scala Milestone
-scalaMilestonePluginSettings
+sbtScalaMilestonePluginSettings
 ```

-Appending settings provided by `scala-milestone-plugin` at the end of your `build.sbt` file will reconfigure your build to work properly with Scala 2.10.0-M1.
+Appending settings provided by `sbt-scala-milestone-plugin` at the end of your `build.sbt` file will reconfigure your build to work properly with Scala 2.11.0-M1.

 Optionally, add `project/local-plugins.sbt` to your `.gitignore` file so you won't add this plugin permamently (by commiting a change) by accident.